Author

 BACKGROUND

-Counties play an integral role in administering CSBG.
-The program operates in 99 percent of the nation’s counties through a network of over 1,000 eligible public or private entities.
-Eligible entities are primarily Community Action Agencies (CAAs) designated under the Economic Opportunity Act of 1964 (P.L.
-88-482).
+CAAs are local organizations (primarily private nonprofits, though 159 grantees are units of local government) with the mission of reducing poverty through locally designed and delivered programs and services.
 Local elected officials or their representatives must (by law) make up one-third of each CAA board of directors.
 These boards are responsible for ensuring that agencies continue to assess and respond to the causes and conditions of poverty in their communities, achieve anticipated family and community outcomes and operate in an administratively and fiscally sound manner.
-Along with CSBG, CAAs also operate a variety of grants that come from federal, state and local sources, such as Head Start and the Low Income Home Energy Assistance Program (LIHEAP).
+Along with CSBG, CAAs receive funding from federal, state and local sources, including county governments.

-According to the latest annual report from the National Association for State Community Services Programs (NASCSP), in FY 2020 the CSBG network served 9.5 million individuals living in poverty, including 3.2 million children.
-The network reported more than 213,000 employment outcomes (such as obtaining and maintaining a job, increasing income and obtaining benefits), nearly 1.5 million education outcomes (such as improved literacy skills, school readiness and obtaining additional education and diplomas), more than 1.8 million housing outcomes (such as obtaining and maintaining housing, avoiding eviction or foreclosure and reducing energy burden), more than 3 million health outcomes (such as increasing nutrition skills, improving physical or mental health and living independently), 205,000 civic engagement outcomes (such as increasing leadership skills and improving social networks) and nearly 328,000 income outcomes (maintaining a budget, opening a savings account, increasing assets and net worth and improving financial wellbeing).
+According to a report from the National Association for State Community Services Programs (NASCSP), in FY 2020, the CSBG network served 9.5 million individuals living in poverty, including 3.2 million children.
+The network reported more than 213,000 employment outcomes (such as obtaining and maintaining a job, increasing income and obtaining benefits), over 1.5 million education outcomes (such as improved literacy skills, school readiness and obtaining additional education and diplomas), more than 1.8 million housing outcomes (such as obtaining and maintaining housing, avoiding eviction or foreclosure and reducing energy burden), more than 3 million health outcomes (such as increasing nutrition skills, improving physical or mental health and living independently) 205,000 civic engagement outcomes (such as increasing leadership skills and improving social networks) and nearly 328,000 income outcomes (maintaining a budget, opening a savings account, increasing assets and net worth and improving financial wellbeing).

-As a discretionary program, CSBG funding is subject to the annual appropriations process.
-Congress provided $804.4 million in funding for CSBG in FY 2023, the highest level of funding the program has received in its 40-year history.
+For the past two Fiscal Years, Congress has provided $804.4 million in funding for CSBG, the highest levels of funding the program has received in its 40-year history.
 However, CSBG has not been reauthorized since 1998, making it overdue for substantive changes that could increase its ability to effectively serve vulnerable county residents.
+CAAs served 700 million fewer individuals in FY 2020 than in FY 2018.

 KEY TALKING POINTS